spotinst/help/src/docs/ocean/cluster-overview-tab.md

   * Reserved
   * Savings Plans

-*  Workload Requests
+*  Workload Requests: includes running pods and pending pods requests.
-*  Workloads with Headroom
+*  Workloads with Headroom: includes running pods, running Headroom pods, pending pods, and pending Headroom pods.*

 To set the time span for the graph: